proloy79/CVA/README.md

 # CVA
-Sample CVA for a IRSwap
+Sample CVA for a IRSwap.
 Uses HJM to fit the forward YC